plandes/deepnlp/doc/ner-example.md

 without having to write any code for it.

+### Mask

+As mentioned in the [Configuration Files](#configuration-files) section, as mask vectorizer is specified.
+This is needed for the [CRF] to mask out blank tokens for sentences shorter than a max length.
+Usually, zeroed tensors are used for token slots not used, for example in the word embedding layer for deep learning networks.
+This is because the zero vectors are learned for sentences are shorter.
+However, the CRF layer needs to block these as valid state transitions during training and testing.

 ### Scored Batch Iteration

 The [ScoredBatchIterator] configured in the `model_settings` in [model.conf] indicates to use a different scoring method.
-This class is used in the framework to calculate a different loss and produce the output.
-Because we use a [CRF] as the output layer, our output are the NER labels, which must be treated differently than neural float tensor output.
-We must also set `reduce_outcomes = none` to pass the [CRF] output through unaltered.
+This class is used in the framework to calculate a different loss and produce the output, which must be treated differently than neural float tensor output.
+This is because the Viterbi algorithm is used to determine the lowest cost path through the elements.
+The sum of this path is used as the cost instead of a differential optimization function.

+Because we use a [CRF] as the output layer, our output are the NER labels.
+Therefore, must also set `reduce_outcomes = none` to pass the [CRF] output through unaltered.

+## Code

+As mentioned, no code is necessary for the model is it is already provided in configuration using the framework.
+The code that is necessary includes:
+* [corpus.py] to parse the [CoNLL 2003 data set]
+* [batch.py] defines data point and batch classes just as seen in the [movie review example]
+* [facade.py] defines and wires the batch mappings just as seen in the [movie review example]

 ### Corpus Install